orbitmines/archive/projects/_unprocessed/Stylistics and References (2021-2023).md

 ---

-## (non-)determinism

-Might it similar to (non)determinism not make sense to asl whether it's really inconsistent or not? - I think perhaps this might be the origin of the generwlity srgument and hence also aplicable here.

-It's not generally (non-/)deterministic - it's directional, both of them, and necessarily directionally (in-/)consistent.

----

 ## Mathematics

 I'm quite certain that it's a mistake to use language in mathematics like "there exists" and "for all" - I suspect that these only aid in confusions?